AY2526S1-CS2103T-W14-1/tp/docs/UserGuide.md

 Examples:
 * `unassign a/Homework n/Bob` unassigns `Homework` from `Bob`
 * `unassign a/Tutorial 1 n/John Doe` unassigns `Tutorial 1` from `John Doe`

+### Marking a student's assignment: `mark`

+Marks a particular assignment of a specified student as completed.

+Format: `mark a/ASSIGNMENT_NAME n/NAME`

+* The student must exist in EduBook.
+* The specified assignment must exist for the specified student.
+* The specified assignment should not be already marked.

+Examples:
+* `mark a/Tutorial 1 n/John Doe` marks `Tutorial 1` of `John Doe` as completed.

 ### Clearing all entries : `clear`